 Thanks to the tireless work of JillFCS and FlourGirl Patissier, many of us have watched this bake sale grow exponentially since the very beginning (last year this mighty, homegrown sale raised $25,000 for the foundation, with the help of cookie artists from all over the world!).
 I’ve had the honor of meeting Annika and several of Bo’s incredible doctors, and listened them speak so highly of a remarkable boy and his vision.
 I am truly humbled to be a part of it all.
 We hear you, Bo, and we our doing our best to carry on your wish!
 GO BO! ❤

-You can read Bo and Annika’s personal story here (make sure you have tissues), find out about the epic bake sale on the Facebook page Go Bo Foundation Bake Sale, and learn more regarding the foundation at www.gobofoundation.org.
+Find more information about the bake sale on the Facebook page, Go Bo!
+Foundation Bake Sale, and the foundation it supports at www.gobofoundation.org.